<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[admin]]></dc:creator>

-<guid isPermaLink="false">https://dataofafrica.com/ports-africains-la-nouvelle-bataille-de-la-performance-logistique/</guid>
+<guid isPermaLink="false">https://dataofafrica.com/le-maroc-catalyseur-strategique-de-la-transformation-africaine/</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/african-ports-the-new-battle-for-logistics-performance/">African ports: the new battle for logistics performance</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/morocco-a-strategic-catalyst-for-african-transformation/">Morocco, a strategic catalyst for African transformation</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/african-ports-the-new-battle-for-logistics-performance/">African ports: the new battle for logistics performance</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/morocco-a-strategic-catalyst-for-african-transformation/">Morocco, a strategic catalyst for African transformation</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_50331506 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_61180258 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >